Should I Get the Vaccine?

 We've come a long way since March 2020 when the coronavirus pandemic upended nearly every aspect of life worldwide.

-Now with a COVID vaccine widely available, millions of people have taken this step toward putting it all behind us.
+Now with a COVID vaccine widely available, millions of people have taken this step toward putting it behind us.

-But everyone is different and considers the question "Should I Get the Vaccine?" through the lens of their own health, beliefs and circumstance.
+Everyone is different and considers the question "Should I Get the Vaccine?" through the lens of their own health, beliefs and circumstance.

 To help you work through this decision, we have put together a list of the benefits of the COVID vaccine.